Susan Quigley, Regd. MBACP Counselling & Psychotherapy

 Fees are 75.00 per 90 minute session.

-Fees: Consultation Fees are £50.00 for 60 minutes and thereafter £40.00 for 50 minutes for Individuals, Couples fees are 60.00 for 60 minutes and Student rates are offered at a cost of £35.00 per 50 minute session where 6 sessions are allocated and payment made in full at time of booking.
+Fees: Fees are £50.00 for 60 minutes for Individuals, Couples fees are 70.00 for 60 minutes and Student rates are offered at a cost of £35.00 per 50 minute session where 6 sessions are allocated and payment made in full at time of booking.
 Concessions are available upon request based on a sliding scale.

 Fees are payable in full unless prior 48 hours is given in the event of cancellation.